mayukhdantuluri/mayukh-ap-notes/README.md

 # Contributors
 **Owner:** Mayukh Dantuluri (@mayukhdantuluri)

-Contact mayukh.dantuluri@outlook.com or mayukhdantuluri@gmail.com to join (ONLY BOTHER ASKING IF I KNOW YOU OR YOU KNOW ME IN-PERSON)
+Contact mayukh.dantuluri@outlook.com or mayukhdantuluri@gmail.com to join (ONLY BOTHER ASKING IF I KNOW YOU OR YOU KNOW ME IN-PERSON, AND YOU MUST HAVE A GITHUB ACCOUNT)

 # Log
 **2026-09-15** Created the repository